-The Empire State building‘s spire was designed to be a mooring mast and depot for lighter than air craft such as diragibles, but proved too dangerous after the first few attempts.
-The building held the record as the tallest skyscraper until the construction of the World Trade Center in 1972.
-It was also surpassed by the Sears Tower in Chicago.
+The Empire State building‘s spire was designed to be a mooring mast and depot for lighter than air craft such as dirigibles, but proved too dangerous after the first few attempts.
+The building was the tallest skyscraper until the construction of the World Trade Center in 1972.
+The iconic building was also surpassed by the Sears Tower in Chicago.